GermanBrainRot/Project-Galileo/README.md

 Let me drive this home in a very immediate way: do you think this text contains any knowledge whatsoever?
 If you just thought “yes”, then *you are a fool*.

-As Hegelians knew for ages: he who studies the past is studied by it.
-This text is studying you, judging whether you are worthy of the mutual knowledge that could be produced between you if you cared enough to seriously engage with it and refine your understanding, possibly by reaching for outside references if you get stuck. *Nobody* today knows what, for example, the Incan Quipus (their knot-encoded “written” language) *meant*.
+As Hegelians knew for ages: [he who studies the past is studied by it](https://www.youtube.com/watch?v=PIz4fNrdpWU) (Yes, Hegel *did* watch that DS9 episode, making either him or DS9 the only instance of time travel allowed by the laws of physics).
+This text is studying you, judging whether you are worthy of the mutual knowledge that could be produced between you if you cared enough to seriously engage with it and refine your understanding, possibly by reaching for outside references if you get stuck.

+ What I am saying here is that knowledge is *produced* and *reproduced* as you engage with a text. *Nobody* today knows what, for example, the Incan Quipus (their knot-encoded “written” language) *meant*.
 Maybe, one day, we succeed in recovering this information by stumbling upon outside reference, but to us, they are mostly a riddle - all because past actions have cut the present off from those who knew how to read them.

+By the way: I mean this quite literally.
+We are teasing out an important distinction here: *information* versus *knowledge*.
+If we follow Rovelli's reasoning, this physical instance of the text that you are reading - no matter if it's represented with ink or bits and pixels - *contains* information about some causally potent principle, the "abstract" text. *Your* engagement with the text reproduces and produces *living* knowledge.

+And yes: If we take "causal information = correlation" to its logical conclusion, this means that the evolving *meaning* of the text for different readers is as physical as the momentum of an asteroid floating through space (which, by the way, is also observer-dependent as an observer in the same rest frame would describe the asteroid as stationary).
+And if you can still take me seriously here, I would hope that this gives you pause when scientists in other disciplines try to explain things in mechanistic terms while ignoring more complex channels of causality.

-Let me leave the stuff that can be said about this new *real* equivalence principle that already solves a ton of problems and is 90% of the way to something formal with two more speculations where else we could take this idea:
+Let me leave the stuff that can be said about this new *real* equivalence principle that already solves a ton of problems and is 90% of the way to something formal with two more *speculations* (and yes, these are now indeed completely wild and free speculations) where else we could take this idea:

 1. In order to “see” the facts, the observer should naturally somehow face towards the past, marching *backwards* into the future, just like the Babylonians correctly thought…
 2. Notice how in GR, your geodesic future \- if it has anything to do with a center of mass \- would then only betray its existence by the strange motion of objects that you can’t account for by other known physics…